roojs/app.Builder.js.depricated/README.txt

 * listeners with gtk prototypes
 * Gtk properties that are enums - now show a combo selector..
 * application is used to write itself...
+* Projects can be created and deleted (basically a directory)
+* sourceview to uses spaces rather than tabs. (and autoindents..)
+* Help view - load docs..
 -----------------------------------------------------

 TODO
-* Create project.. properly..
 * Dialog buttons - need special rendering on preview.
-* change sourceview to use spaces rather than tabs.
 * Icon-size (should be an enum...??)
 * (Image|....??? ).stock - should be a list of stock icons..
 * fix pulldowns for types.. - it's a bit hap hazard with the delayed / loading of settings.